What can I accomplish with your APIs?

 Dashboard view.
 For step-by-step instructions:

-Dashboardview of your Application page in Developer Portal contains summary information including a section named
+Dashboardview of your Application page in Developer Portal contains a well named

 Production Status.
-The content in this will provide you with a quick pulse on where your application is in the development process as it relates to Production access.
+The content in this well provide you, the developer, with a quick pulse on where your application is in the development process as it relates to Production access.

 - Click on